pingcap/docs/tidb-cloud/migrate-sql-shards.md

     }
     ```

 ### Step 2.
-Create a migration task
+Create a replication task

-1. Create a test-task1.yaml file for the migration.
-Configure the incremental migration mode and the starting point of the data source in the file.
+1. Create a `test-task1.yaml` file for the replication task.
+Configure the incremental replication mode and the starting point of the data source in the file.

 2. Find the starting point in the metadata file of MySQL instance1 exported by Dumpling.
 For example: